 Students may add courses during the first two weeks of the semester.
 Students may not add courses after the second week of the semester.
 When a student is given permission to add a closed class, it is the student’s responsibility to take an add form, signed by the instructor, to the Registrar’s Office.
 It is not possible to add a closed class online.
 After the first week of the semester, all classes require instructor permission to add.

 Withdrawal from Courses and Withdrawal from the University

 Withdrawal means withdrawing from one or more courses or separation from the University for the remainder of the semester.
 The Registrar provides the proper withdrawal forms which incorporate all the necessary procedures to clear the records at the time of withdrawal.
 Proper withdrawal protects the student’s record, which remains on file in the Registrar’s Office.

-- Students may drop courses or withdraw from the University through approximately the 10th week of the semester (specific date listed in Academic Calendar) with a grade of W.
+- Students may drop courses or withdraw from the University through approximately the 10th week of the semester or equivalent percentage of an 8 or 11 week term (specific date listed in Academic Calendar) with a grade of W.

 - After the last date to withdraw, students may not officially withdraw from classes or from the University, except for medical reasons.
 Medical withdrawal forms are available through the office of the Vice President for Student Affairs.

 - With the privilege of admission to California Lutheran University, students accept the responsibility of clarifying the records (including financial records) if they withdraw from a course or from the University before the end of the semester.

 - Students who do not complete a course and do not officially withdraw from the University will receive a grade of UW for the semester (counted equivalent to a grade of F in the GPA).
 The university does not automatically drop students who register for a course and then choose not to attend.